mlbowser/journal2020/content/Journal_2020.md

 I did some reading, evaluating whether or not we should start doing metagenomic work in house with a minION sequencer.

+In the evening I drove to the Refuge, where I picked up the rest of the Berlese samples to ship out to RTL Genomics.

+While there, I also attempted to collect some *Badonnelia* from the floor drains.
+I did collect several minute arthropods, at least one of which was a pale psocid.
+There were a number of springtails, also.

 ## Tuesday, April 21

 To do: